25 Mar 2022

-Discover what to see in the night sky in April 2021 including the Lyrids meteor shower and the Spring Triangle.
+Discover what to see in the night sky in April 2022, including the Lyrid meteor shower and a galaxy duo

 Top 3 things to see in the night sky in April

-- Throughout the month - Spot the Spring Triangle
+- Throughout the month - Venus is up in the early morning sky

-- 22 April - Keep an eye open because it's the peak of the Lyrids meteor shower
+- 22/23 April - Keep your eyes open - it's the peak of the Lyrid meteor shower

 Look Up!
 Podcast